pquerna/ffjson/README.md

 ## Getting Started

-If `myfile.go` contains the `struct` types you would like to be faster, and assuming GOPATH is set to a reasonable value for an existing project, you can just run:
+If `myfile.go` contains the `struct` types you would like to be faster, and assuming `GOPATH` is set to a reasonable value for an existing project, you can just run:

     go get -u github.com/pquerna/ffjson
     ffjson myfile.go

 ## Details

-`ffjson` generates code based on an existing `struct` in go.
-For example, `ffjson mypackage/foo.go` will by default create a new file `mypackage/foo_ffjson.go` that contains serialization funcions for all structs found in `foo.go`.
+`ffjson` generates code based upon existing `struct` types.
+For example, `ffjson foo.go` will by default create a new file `foo_ffjson.go` that contains serialization funcions for all structs found in `foo.go`.

 ```sh
 Usage of ffjson: